dotnet/core/cli/known-issues.md

 **Workaround 2:** edit your `.zshrc` and/or `.zshprofile` files to add the `/usr/local/share/dotnet` to the $PATH.

 ## `app.config` file needs to be checked out before publishing
-If you have an `app.config` file in source control that places locks on local files (such as TFS), you will recieve the following error during publishing:
+If you have an `app.config` file in source control that places locks on local files (such as TFS), you will receive the following error during publishing:

 ```console
 Failed to make the following project runnable: <project name> reason: Access to the path <path> is denied.